96imranahmed/Born-Again-Tree-Ensembles/README.md

 ## Key takeaways
 - Implemented approach is **relatively inefficient** as coded, which currently makes the model impractical for general use.
 For example, it takes ~30 seconds to merge a forest with three trees on my computer.
 Plenty of opportunities to optimize the code.
-- There are a couple of minor typos in the algorithms specification in the original paper which I attempt to resolve below
+- There are a couple of minor typos in the algorithms in the original paper which I attempt to resolve below:
   * On page 5, in the algorithm, there is an `else` missing between `MEMORIZE((Zl, Zr), 0) return  0` and `MEMORIZE((Zl, Zr), 0) return  1`
   * On page 13, in `extract-optimal-solutions`, `EXPORT a split on feature j with level z_j^L` should be `EXPORT a split on feature j with level z_j^l`